 - To change the Full computer name or Workgroup, click Change.
-The Network ID button just launches an unnecessarily confusing Wizard.

 - Enter a descriptive Computer Name (e.g. SERVER, RECEPTION, DROFFICE, BACKOFFICE, BUSOFF, OP1, OP2, a person's name, etc.) typically ALL CAPS

-WORKGROUP is easy to remember.
+- Enter the Workgroup.
 All computers on the network should have their workgroup set to this value.
 If you were using a server, then you would be part of a Domain instead of a Workgroup.

 - If desired, share files on a computer so that other computers can access them: